Fed to sell off assets from an emergency loan program

 The asset sales from the facility will be “gradual and orderly and will aim to minimize the potential for any adverse impact on market functioning,” the Fed said.

-The corporate facility was one of a number of emergency lending facilities closed on Dec.
+The corporate facility was one of a number of emergency lending vehicle closed on Dec.
 31 in a decision by then-Treasury Secretary Steven Mnuchin.

 That action drew criticism from Democratic lawmakers who contended at the time that Mnuchin was trying to restrict efforts by the Federal Reserve to support the economy just as President-elect Joe Biden was taking office.